mmowers/bokehpivot/README.md

 There should be two .bat files on your desktop on both Orion and Scorpio.
 One is called *Launch Common Bokeh Pivot.bat* and the other is called *Launch Local Bokeh Pivot.bat*. *Launch Common Bokeh Pivot.bat* launches the common bokehpivot repo at //nrelqnap02/ReEDS/bokehpivot, and *Launch Local Bokeh Pivot.bat* can be used to launch from own bokehpivot repo.
 1. If running from your own bokehpivot repo, make sure that *Launch Local Bokeh Pivot.bat* is located in the directory above your bokehpivot repo.
 This step is not necessary when using the common repo.
 1. Simply double click on one of the .bat files to launch the tool.
 This will start a bokeh server in a terminal window and a browser window with an interactive interface.
-1. After the tool is launched, go to the *Loading ReEDS data* section below.
+1. After the tool is launched, go to the *Loading Model data* section below.
 1. When done, simply close the terminal window that is running the server.
 * If you're curious about the contents of the .bat files, you can open the *Launch Common Bokeh Pivot.bat* in a text editor.
 The contents will look like:
   ```